Tag: 1970s

 • Kingdoms of the Radio: A Prisoner at the Palace (Pt.
 1) [ficção]

-It was bad enough that they were cruising around town with a naked and hogtied British national trussed upon the backseat.
+It was dicey enough that they were cruising around town with a naked and hogtied British national trussed upon the backseat.
 God forbid if they got pulled over for something.
 Rosenda breathed a small sigh of relief that they had the Lincoln.
 This was San Francisco; nobody was going to mess with a Lincoln Continental with an Irish driver.
 They might as well have diplomatic plates on the car from the borderless nation of Privilege.

 “Wash going on?”
 A slurred voice from the backseat made Shane and Rosenda jump.
 “I can’t moove.”